-The Audit and Risk Management Committee ("ARMC") has been established to assist the Board in their responsibilities to identify, assess and monitor key risks and implement adequate internal control system to safeguard shareholders' investments and the company's assets.
-ARMC is supported by internal audit function which conduct periodic assessment on the efficiency and effectiveness of the internal control system of the Group in mitigating risk.
+The Audit and Risk Management Committee ("ARMC") has been established to assist the Board in discharging their responsibilities to identify, assess and monitor key risks and implement adequate internal control system to safeguard shareholders' investments and the Company's assets.
+The ARMC is supported by an internal audit function which conduct periodic assessment on the efficiency and effectiveness of the internal control system of the Group in mitigating risk.

-Other Board Committees such as the Nomination and Remuneration too have clearly defined accountabilities and responsibilities to oversee various key business activities within the Group.
+The other Board Committees namely the Nomination and Remuneration too have clearly defined responsibilities and accountabilities to oversee various key business activities within the Group.